chimfwembeC/dev-environment-setup/README.md

 ---

-### **How to Use**
+### **How to Use the File Structure**

-1. Replace `chimfwembeC` with your GitHub username.
+- Each subdirectory (e.g., `languages/`, `frameworks/`) organizes scripts by type for clarity and scalability.
-2. Update the **Support** section with your contact information.
+- This structure ensures easy navigation, even as more scripts are added over time.
-3. Add more scripts to the repository as needed, following the outlined structure.
+- You can further expand the categories or create new ones (e.g., `CI-CD/` for continuous integration tools) as needed.

-This structure is flexible and scalable for multiple scripts while keeping things organized.
-Let me know if you want to tweak it further!
+Let me know if you’d like further refinements!